Swimming pool service technician

-A swimming pool service technician, known colloquially as a pool cleaner, is a tradesperson who cleans swimming pools and services major pool equipment such as pumps, motors, and filters.
+A swimming pool service technician is a person who maintains swimming pools, including keeping the water clean and safe by fixing pool equipment such as pumps, motors and water filters.

 Description

-Pool and spa service professionals are tradespeople that provide services in the swimming pool and spa industry.
-There are various national trade associations in the United States that offer memberships in these services, including the Pool & Hot Tub Alliance (PHTA), the Independent Pool And Spa Service Association, Inc. (IPSSA) and the United Pool Association (UPA).
-Certification can be obtained through various organizations, including the NSPF, the National Swimming Pool Foundation, and the Ardana Stake Pool Alliance (ASPA).
+Pool and spa service technicians provide services in the swimming pool and spa industry.
+There are various national trade associations in the United States that offer memberships in these services, including the Pool & Hot Tub Alliance, the Independent Pool And Spa Service Association, Inc. and the United Pool Association.
+Certification can be obtained through various organizations, including the National Swimming Pool Foundation.

-There are approximately 15 million residential pools and spas in the United States, and about 400,000 "commercial" and "public" swimming pools.
+There are approximately 15 million residential pools and spas in the United States, and about 400,000 commercial and public swimming pools.
 The two service industry trade organizations boast of having about 15,000 members.
-Not all pool service professionals are members of these organizations, and pool owners clean their own pools.
+These workers generally clean either residential or commercial swimming pools.
+Not all pool service professionals are members of these organizations, and many residential pool owners clean their own pools.

-According to the National Swimming Pool Foundation, which has certified hundreds of thousands of pool service operators with its CPO or Certified Pool Operators course, only 26 states require that operators of public or commercial pools require that they be properly trained and certified.
-The Center of Disease Control, has published guidance to "help ensure healthy and safe experiences in public pools", known as the Model Aquatic Health Code (MAHC).
-These servicemen generally clean either residential or commercial swimming pools.
+According to the National Swimming Pool Foundation, which has certified hundreds of thousands of pool service operators with its Certified Pool Operators course, only 26 states require that operators of public or commercial pools be properly trained and certified.
+The Centers for Disease Control and Prevention has published guidance to "help ensure healthy and safe experiences in public pools" in reports called the Model Aquatic Health Code.

-An automated pool cleaner can be used to clean pools if speed and efficiency is preferred.
+An automated pool cleaner can also be used to clean some pools.